anytizer/ocunit/README.md

 **Disclaimer Story**

-This project is NOT about developing the [core OpenCart](https://github.com/opencart/opencart/), but the implementation of OpenCart software to run a store.
+This project is NOT about developing the [core OpenCart](https://github.com/opencart/opencart/), but the implementation of that software to run a store.
 Please do not expect a code coverage test for OpenCart.

-End user: A semi techincal store owner.
+End use of OCUnit is a semi techincal store owner or a development team dedicated to support the store onwer establish digital a store.

 OCUnit reads the ACTUAL database configuration values and URLs from within your OpenCart's config.php files to run tests.
 There are few [business rules](ini/config.ini) and configurations you should edit, to prepare your use.
 Rules may differ as per businesses.
 So, most of the tests are empty.
 But they should self-guide you technically on how to write the tests.